CarelessSquirrel/42Next/README.md

 And rather will be one of the first few repositories of the new core curriculum which will include mostly Python from Milestone 1 and onward.
 As of now: 12/12/2025 3:54AM this repository is not public, however i am planning on publicizing this repository later on, when i have finished my time at 42.
 I hope this repository and it's contents can serve as an insight and/or blueprint to the new cohorts that will be doing the 42Next curriculum.
-Later on this repository might also, on the side, serve as a "blog" where i give my feedback on the new core.
+This repository might also, on the side, serve as a "blog" where i give my feedback on the new core.
 I will do this because i can still discuss the old curriculum with the students from earlier cohorts at my school, before all of the pre-42Next students have graduated.

 ## To clarify, the general functionality of this repository is not to copy and paste the code.